-I’m also wasn’t in love with the fabric from that one so I was less motivated to see it all put together!
+I also wasn’t in love with the fabric from that one, so I was less motivated to see it all put together!

 So not the first quilt I started but the first quilt I actually finished!

-I loved the fabric from my Moda Scrap Bag however, even though it was a total surprise ‘lucky dip’ sort of a purchase.
+I loved the fabric from my Moda Scrap Bag, however, even though it was a total surprise ‘lucky dip’ sort of purchase.

-I also tried to partially quilt as you go by sewing the strips directly onto the large bath sheet towel I was using as batting (more on that later!).
+I also tried to partially quilt as you go by sewing the strips directly onto the large bath sheet towel I used as batting (more on that later!).

 Lesson learned for next time.

-My work around was to sew each strip up to the next one leaving a 2″ gap unsewn and a with a little tail on my strip.
+My workaround was to sew each strip up to the next one, leaving a 2″ gap unsewn with a little tail on my strip.

 Then I folded over the end of the tail to hide the raw edge and top stitched it down over the strip previous.

-So this kind of gave me the look I was going for but with less tidy edges than I had originally envisaged.
+So this kind of gave me the look I wanted but with less tidy edges than I had originally envisaged.

-Using my cheat’s technique the front came together pretty quick.
-I then needed to think about what to use for the backing.
+Using my cheat technique, the front came together pretty quickly.
+I then needed to think about what to use for the backing.s

 THE BACKING – AFTER QUILT STYLE

-I then made some scrappy improv blocks using the white cot sheet material as the main fabric and adding in bits of the strips that had been cut off to make my quilt top.
+I then made some scrappy improv blocks using the white cot sheet material as the main fabric and added bits of the strips that had been cut off to make my quilt top.

-I’m sure there are lots of mistakes on the back about blocks not being exactly the right sizes and also the sashing is a bit improv in itself.
+I’m sure there are lots of mistakes on the back about blocks not being exactly the right sizes, and the sashing is a bit improv in itself.